xphatlong/xphatlong/README.md

 - 👀 I’m interested in mitigation of boot kits and rootkits...
 - 🌱 I’m currently learning a little about security
-- 💞️ I’m looking to collaborate on bringing cybercriminals to justice
+- :⁠-⁠$ have 30 years of experience in the field (tech) and a Master's in CS💞️ I’m looking to collaborate on bringing cybercriminals to justice
-- 📫 How to reach me email
+- 📫 How to reach me here <a href=""/>github</a>

 <!---
 xphatlong/xphatlong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.